irmen/Serpent/README.md

 -----------------
 Serpent handles several special Python types to make life easier:

- - bytes, bytearrays, memoryview --> string, base-64
-   (you'll have to manually un-base64 them though.
-Can use serpent.tobytes function)
+ - bytes, bytearrays, memoryview --> string, base-64 (or bytes-literal if selected) (you'll have to manually un-base64.
+Can use serpent.tobytes function for that.)
  - uuid.UUID, datetime.{datetime, date, time, timespan}  --> appropriate string/number
  - decimal.Decimal  --> string (to not lose precision)
  - array.array typecode 'u' --> string